william-liebenberg/azuread-d365-odata-netcore/README.md

-# AzureAD Authentication for Dynamics 365 to execute OData queries using .NET Core
+# Azure AD Authentication for Dynamics 365 to execute OData queries using .NET Core

 ## How to obtain an Access Token for Dynamics 365 CRM